-    Media organisations only publish about youth crime after much debate and often the involvement of legal counsel.
+Media organizations only publish about youth crime after much debate and often the involvement of legal counsel.

-The line for violating the YCJA moves based upon circumstances and the alleged offence.
+The line for violating the YCJA moves based on circumstances and the alleged offence.

 Those of us independent of large newsrooms do not have the benefits of corporate infrastructure and, more importantly, legal protection.